 - Students must progress toward degree completion in three years or less, as per their Goals Analysis plan.
 If additional time is required to complete the degree, it is a student’s responsibility to contact in writing (email communication is sufficient) the faculty advisor and the MPH Academic Coordinator to request an extension beyond the three year limit.
 An extension request should be submitted to the faculty advisor and the MPH Academic Coordinator at least one term prior to the end of the 3-year limit.

 - Students may not accrue more than 9 units of “incomplete” coursework at any given time.
 Students exceeding this limit must immediately contact the faculty advisor and the MPH Academic Coordinator in writing (email communication is sufficient) to discuss their academic situation.
 Students may not be permitted to register for subsequent terms until the incompletes have been resolved.

-- Students who are inactive (not enrolled in courses) for two terms or more without notifying the MPH Academic Coordinator of their academic plans will be dismissed from the program.
-Students who do notify in writing (email communication is sufficient) the MPH Academic Coordinator and faculty advisor of their circumstances may suspend enrollment, assuming that they otherwise have met academic standards as per the 5 items above.
+- Students who are inactive (not enrolled in courses) for two terms or more without notifying the MPH Academic Coordinator of their academic plans may be dismissed from the program.
+Students who do notify in writing (email communication is sufficient) the MPH Academic Coordinator and faculty advisor of their circumstances may suspend enrollment, assuming that they otherwise have met academic standards as per the five items above.

 Maintaining the highest level of academic integrity is an important responsibility of our faculty and students.
 To help achieve this goal, all students are required to complete the 550.860 Academic and Research Ethics at JHSPH course.
 The course examines academic and research ethics at JHSPH through a series of online interactive modules including:

 - Focusing on information about the academic ethics code and responsible conduct of research at the School.